 Skim Milk Health Benefits

-Skim milk provides 130% more magnesium than almond milk per one cup.
+- It provides 130% more magnesium per one cup.

 Magnesium helps the body control the following: